 Today we share with you the thoughts and reflections of Inga Gleidzane, lecturer in Stockholm School of Economics in Riga and researcher for DISCE, on her experience leading the Liepaja Community Forum:

-“We were glad to greet people representing diverse relations to creative community and occupations–artists, representatives of arts and sports organisations, tourism agency, activists, local municipality representatives, creative entrepreneurs, researchers and teachers.
+“We were glad to greet people representing diverse relations to creative community and occupations–artists, representatives of arts and sports organisations, tourism agency, activists, professional maid service, local municipality representatives, creative entrepreneurs, researchers and teachers.

 During the forum the participants shared the goals and mission of their activities and identified assets that support their effort.
 The persistence of people, the high energy level, the rich stories of the city, sea and wind were among the assets mentioned.